Report an Error

 The All-In-Wonder Radeon 7200 was a graphics card by ATI, launched in July 2000.
 Built on the 180 nm process, and based on the R100 graphics processor, the card supports DirectX 7.0.
 The R100 graphics processor is a relatively small chip with a die area of only 97 mm² and 30 million transistors.
 It features 2 pixel shaders and 1 vertex shaders, 6 texture mapping units and 2 ROPs.
 Due to the lack of unified shaders you will not be able to run recent games at all (which require unified shader/DX10+ support).
 ATI has placed 32 MB DDR memory on the card, which are connected using a 128-bit memory interface.
 The GPU is operating at a frequency of 166 MHz, memory is running at 166 MHz.

-Being a single-slot card, its power draw is not exactly known.
+Being a single-slot card, the ATI All-In-Wonder Radeon 7200 does not require any additional power connector, its power draw is not exactly known.
 Display outputs include: 1x DVI, 2x S-Video.
 All-In-Wonder Radeon 7200 is connected to the rest of the system using a PCI interface.

 ||Jul 31st, 2000